Francis Bacon exhibition catalogues

 2 July – 4 September 2016

-Francis Bacon, Invisible Rooms
+Francis Bacon: Invisible Rooms

-The exhibition was first mounted at Tate Liverpool from 18 May to 18 September 2016.
-The Francis Bacon MB Art Foundation together with The Estate of Francis Bacon were among the Francis Bacon Exhibition Supporters Group for this largest Francis Bacon show ever staged in the north of England.
+The Francis Bacon MB Art Foundation and The Estate of Francis Bacon were among the Francis Bacon Exhibition Supporters Group for this event ‒ the largest Francis Bacon show ever staged in the north of England.
+In addition to twenty-six paintings, ‘Francis Bacon: Invisible Rooms’ included a large number of works on paper and archive items.
+The exhibition was also shown at the Staatsgalerie Stuttgart from 7 October 2016 to 8 January 2017.

 11 September 2019 – 20 January 2020

-The last major French exhibition dedicated to the ardently Francophile Bacon was held in 1996 at the Centre Pompidou.
-More than twenty years later, ‘Bacon: Books and Painting’ presents paintings executed from 1971, the year of the legendary retrospective held at the Grand Palais, to his final works in 1992.
-Didier Ottinger is the curator of this innovative exploration of the influence of literature in Francis Bacon’s œuvre.
+More than twenty years after the last major French exhibition dedicated to Bacon the ardent Francophile was held (in 1996 at the Centre Pompidou), ‘Francis Bacon: Books and Painting’ showcased paintings from 1971, the year of the legendary retrospective at the Grand Palais, to the last pictures painted by the artist in 1992.
+This innovative exploration of the influence of literature on Bacon’s art was curated by Didier Ottinger.

-The exhibition at the Centre Pompidou focuses on works produced by Bacon in the last two decades of his career.
-It consists of sixty paintings (including twelve triptychs, in addition to a series of portraits and self-portraits) from major private and public collections.
-From 1971 to 1992 (the year of the artist’s death), his painting style was marked by its simplification and intensification.
-His colours acquired new depth, drawn from a unique chromatic register of yellow, pink and saturated orange.
+The exhibition itinerary was organized in six sections centring on literature, and included readings of excerpts of texts from Francis Bacon’s library.
+The exhibition consisted of sixty paintings (including twelve triptychs and a series of portraits and self-portraits) from major private and public collections and focused on artworks produced in the last two decades of Bacon’s career.
+From 1971 to 1992, the year of the artist’s death, his painting style became increasingly simplified and intense.
+His colours acquired new depth and he used a unique chromatic register of yellow, pink and bright orange.